ElsaB-Lab/fRagmentomics/README.md

 Read:       A T A G T A G G G G G T
 ```

 Now, imagine a read covering the positions of the insertion at the end of its sequence.
-Considering the read
-sequence starting from the insertion anchor base, i.e `AGGG`, which of these is correct?
+Considering the read sequence starting from the insertion anchor base, i.e `AGGG`, which of these is correct?

 1. It supports the **reference** allele (`A G G G T C C`).
 2. It supports the **mutant** allele    (`A G G G G G T C C`).

 Without seeing the first nucleotide that breaks the repeated sequence, here `T`, it's impossible to be certain.
-The
-mutation status of the read is set to **ambiguous**.
+The mutation status of the read is ambiguous.

 Consider now a 3 bp deletion `(ACA)` in a repetitive context